CP-Violation in the 3-Higgs Doublet Model: CP-Asymmetries from Charged Higgs Bosons and Electric Dipole Moments: Model and Method

-To measure the nEDM CP-violation from charged Higgs boson exchange, we need to take a variety of effective operators.
-In the context of the 2HDM, Jung and Pich~\cite{Jung2014} identified three types of these: 1) Four-fermion operators involving the up- and down-type quarks, which are induced by CP-violating Higgs exchange.
-2) The Weinberg operator (the CP-violating three-gluon operator) is neither suppressed by quark masses nor by CKM matrix elements.
-3) Barr-Zee type two-loop diagrams, contributing to the EDMs and chromo-electric dipole moments (CEDMs) of the up- and down-type quarks.
-The contributions from the four fermion operators and the up- and down-type quark CEDMs are suppressed by the light quark masses and the dominant contribution will come from the Weinberg operator.
+To measure the nEDM CP-violation from charged Higgs boson exchange, we need to take a variety of Effective Field Theory (EFT) operators.
+In the context of the 2HDM, Jung and Pich~\cite{Jung2014} identified three types of these: 1) the up- and down-type quarks contributing to four-fermion operators are induced by CP-violating Higgs exchange; 2) the Weinberg operator (the CP-violating three-gluon operator) could be large since there is no suppression from either quark masses or CKM matrix elements; 3) the up- and down-type quark contribution to EDMs and Chromo-Electric Dipole Moments (CEDMs) involve Barr-Zee type two-loop diagrams.
+The contributions from the four fermion operators and the up- and down-type quark CEDMs are suppressed by the light quark masses, so that the dominant contribution will come from the Weinberg operator.
 The charged Higgs contribution to the Weinberg operator can be seen on the left of Fig.~\ref{fig:bCEDM}.
-We compute the contribution using the effective field theory approach, the computation of which includes only the one-loop short-distance part at the high scale $\mu_{tH} = \mu_{m_t}$.
+We compute the contribution using the effective field theory (EFT) approach, the computation of which includes only the one-loop short-distance part at the high scale $\mu_{tH} = \mu_{m_t}$.
 We show this bottom-quark CEDM at the right panel of Fig.~\ref{fig:bCEDM}.

 The contribution of the Weinberg operator to the nEDM is given by~\cite{Jung2014}: